 Share an editable version of the guide with learning circle participants so that you can keep track of the knowledge that co-learners contribute.
 Some facilitators find that learners enjoy keeping records of particularly invigorating conversations between learners.

 Keep track of questions

 Facilitators are co-learners, not subject matter experts, and learners will often ask questions without a clear answer.
 Use the Reflection section of the facilitator guide to keep track of these questions, and check in at the beginning of sessions by asking learners to contribute the answers they found.

 Over the course of the learning circle, learners will encounter videos, articles, books, and other resources to supplement their learning.
 Use the facilitator guide to save these resources for learners to find later.

 Finding Facilitator Guides

 You can search for all courses with facilitator guides on our Learning Resources page.
 For courses with facilitation guides, you can find the guide by visiting the "More Details" link.

 Facilitator Guide Template

-Though facilitators are free to follow whatever process they like, P2PU tends to follow a standard template when making new facilitator guides:
+P2PU follows this standard template when making new facilitator guides: